The Battle of Trenton

 The necessity of using larger ferries to carry pieces of artillery across the river caused even more delays.
 Washington crossed the river with John Glover's Marblehead mariners and upon arrival debated whether or not to cancel the entire operation because it was more than three hours behind schedule.
 Washington decided it was too costly to retreat and he painfully watched as his army continued to trickle across the river.

-The Winter Patriots: Learn the real story as to why Washington crossed the Delaware River (Watch the Video)
+The Winter Patriots: Learn more about why Washington crossed the Delaware River (Watch the Video)

 The freezing and tired Continental Army assembled on the Jersey shore without any major debacles.
 Once ready, Washington led his army on the road to Trenton.
 It was there that he secured the Continental Army's first major military victory of the war.
 Without the determination, resiliency, and leadership exhibited by Washington while crossing the Delaware River the victory at Trenton would not have been possible.